 Furniture and bathware

-Sinks might be white porcelain troughs or distressed vintage metal, pedestal sinks, or freestanding basins perched on simple wooden consoles.
+Sinks might be white porcelain troughs or distressed vintage metal.
+In terms of shape, go for pedestal sinks, or freestanding basins perched on simple wooden consoles.
 Or you could opt for a more modern stone or concrete vessel sink in a distinctly rustic style.

-Hardware and plumbing are patinated, often bronze or brass, and ideally vintage in appearance.
+Hardware and plumbing are patinaed, often bronze or brass, and ideally vintage in appearance.

 Accessories and décor

-The modern farmhouse style tends to avoid clutter but it’s perfectly acceptable to add a selection of little country or vintage touches to give an authentic farmhouse feel.
-Finishing touches and accessories you might consider include: heritage-themed or striped linen, woven or wire baskets, galvanised steel tubs, floral curtains, rugs, wooden or metal stools, distressed vintage medicine cabinets and other flea-market finds, framed botanical or floral art, glass jars or apothecary bottles, a little vase or jar of flowers.
+The modern farmhouse style tends to avoid clutter.
+But it’s perfectly acceptable to add a selection of little country or vintage touches to give an authentic farmhouse feel.
+There are so many possible finishing touches and accessories you might consider.
+For example, heritage-themed or striped linen, woven or wire baskets, and galvanised steel tubs.
+Or go for rugs, wooden or metal stools, distressed vintage medicine cabinets and other flea-market finds.
+Look for framed botanical or floral art, glass jars or apothecary bottles, a little vase or jar of flowers.

-Now, let’s take a look at more than 35 bathrooms that successfully create a modern farmhouse space…
+Now, let’s take a deeper dive into what makes a modern farmhouse space…

 1. Start with the walls

-White-washed wood is a classic characteristic of farmhouse bathrooms, so white shiplap panelling is a strong favourite in farmhouse wall treatments.
-Bringing instant country vibes, shiplap panelling in white or off-white adds architectural interest, warmth and texture to your space.
-You might also consider light-coloured beadboard or wainscoting wall treatments to add country character to your bathroom.
+White-washed wood is a classic characteristic of farmhouse bathrooms.
+So white shiplap panelling is a strong favourite in farmhouse wall treatments.
+For instant country vibes, go for shiplap panelling in white or off-white.
+It adds detail and it brings in warmth and texture to your space.
+You might also consider light-coloured beadboard or wainscoting wall treatments.
+These also add plenty of country character to your bathroom.

 2. Keep wall colours light

-Farmhouse bathrooms usually feature light-coloured walls and a popular alternative to wall panelling is to use crisp white subway tile.
-However, given subway tile is a more modern décor element, make sure you contrast it with a vintage-flavoured farmhouse vanity.
-I love this clever repurposed antique sewing table modernised with a white freestanding basin.
+Farmhouse bathrooms usually feature light-coloured walls.
+A popular alternative to wall panelling is to use crisp white subway tile.
+But given subway tile is a more modern décor element, make sure you contrast it with a vintage-flavoured farmhouse vanity.
+Similarly, if you’re repurposing an antique table to use as a vanity, modernise it with a white freestanding basin.

 Farmhouse bathrooms ideally incorporate a lot of natural-looking woods.
-Here, a minimalist modern farmhouse bathroom shows how it’s done, with white shiplap walls paired with exposed beam ceilings and matching wooden flooring.
+White shiplap walls look amazing paired with exposed beam ceilings and matching wooden flooring.

-Shaker-style cabinets give a classic, traditional look to a farmhouse bathroom, managing to appear both sophisticated and simple.
+Shaker-style cabinets give a classic, traditional look to a farmhouse bathroom.
+They manage to appear both sophisticated and simple.
 Choose white or natural timber tones and marry with rustic looking hardware or knobs.
 This could actually match your shaker-style kitchen as well for the continuity.

 Signal your farmhouse aesthetic from the outside in with the farm-inspired appeal of a rustic barn door.
-Bear in mind that because sliding barn doors don’t provide total privacy, they’re a better choice for a private master ensuite than a bathroom in a communal space.
+Sliding barn doors don’t provide total privacy.
+So they’re a better choice for a private master ensuite than a bathroom in a communal space.

 A distressed metal trough sink has farm vibes in spades.
-Pair with traditional gooseneck faucets – here, the gold-toned fixtures and antique mirror frame pick up the warm tones in the sink.
+Pair with traditional gooseneck faucets.
+And go for gold-toned fixtures and antique mirror frame to add warmth.